-I wanted to learn how other people experienced the 10-day Vipassana meditation retreat, so I did some research of my own.
-I searched “vipassana experiences” and “10 day vipassana experiences” on Google and read the first 10 blog posts that I found.
+I wanted to learn how other people had experienced their Vipassana 10-day courses, so I did some research of my own.
+I searched “vipassana experiences” and “10 day vipassana experiences” on Google and read the first 10 Vipassana reviews and blog posts that I found.

 The results were quite interesting.
 It seemed that many of the participants had much harder time than I did.
 For example, Megan Bruneau from the blog One Shrink’s Perspective felt like she “was losing it”.
 Jodi Ettenberg from Legal Nomads also had a very difficult Vipassana experience.
 Some bloggers call the 10-day Vipassana meditation retreat the hardest or the most difficult thing they’ve ever done.